 Last month when we returned from our three-week summer adventure to Michigan and Wisconsin, reader Kristin T. commented on Facebook that she would love to read a blog post about prepping for longer road trips: “I’m interested in meal planning, grocery shopping, storage of food, etc.” It was a great post idea, so we were happy to oblige. 🙂 This is Part One of a two-part series related to planning and executing a longer road trip.
-Stay tuned for Part Two!
+For Part Two, click here.

 So how do we plan and prepare for our longer road trips?
 I’d like to say it’s all a well orchestrated process that goes so smoothly we never have any glitches, but that’s just not life. 🙂 But we do try to put enough planning into the process that we minimize the chaos.
 And that means we have to start the whole process months in advance.